-How Will Newsom, Legislators Deal With Growing Revenue Shortfalls? - California Political Review
+How will Newsom, legislators deal with growing revenue shortfalls? - California Political Review

 The stock market has reacted negatively to the Federal Reserve System’s interest rate increases, which are meant to combat inflation.
 Declines in the market manifest themselves in lower taxable earnings by investors who are such a large factor in the revenue stream.
 The system is so narrowly based that lower incomes for just a handful of wealthy Californians can have a big effect on revenues.

-Dipping into reserves to cover the revenue shortfall would weaken their ability to cushion a recession if and when that occurs, which is why Petek strongly discourages New
+Dipping into reserves to cover the revenue shortfall would weaken their ability to cushion a recession if and when that occurs, which is why Petek strongly discourages Newsom and legislators from succumbing to stakeholder pressure by using them.

+A deficit north of $30 billion, which is a real possibility, is no joke and coming after such huge – and probably irresponsible surplus estimates – poses a serious political dilemma for politicians who would much prefer to be showering money on their constituents as they did last year.